RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 For Christians, Jesus’ teaching and actions have a huge influence on their perspectives regarding ethical issues.
 In the case of punishment, Jesus is repeatedly shown to look beyond what people have done and offer mercy to them.
 One example is found in John’s gospel.
 In Chapter 8, some religious leaders bring a woman caught in adultery to Jesus and ask him whether she should be stoned to death.
 This was the standard penalty for adultery at the time.

 But Jesus does not follow the letter of the law: he instead tells them that whoever is without sin (i.e. has never done anything wrong themselves) should throw the first stone.
 None of the men could do it; all had committed wrong-doing and so left.
 When Jesus asks the woman where her accusers were, and she pointed out that they had gone, he tells her ‘Then neither do I condemn you: go and sin no more.’

-Mercy’ means not giving people what they deserve.
+Mercy means not giving people the punishment they deserve.
 Although the law had said she ought to pay for what she had done wrong, Jesus let her off the hook, but with a command not to do it again.
 She was forgiven and offered the chance to make things right.

-Furthermore, Christians believe that when people allow God to take control of their life, they can be completely transformed into a new person (see Romans 12:2).
+Furthermore, Christians believe that when someone allows God to take control of their life, they can be transformed into a new person (see Romans 12:2).
 A Christian would say that there is always hope that an offender could be reformed or rehabilitated.
 Therefore, the punishment meted out to criminals should always allow for the possibility that they could reform.

 ‘Punishment is not for revenge, but to lessen crime and reform the criminal.’
-Elizabeth Fry, Christian and Prison Reformer
+Elizabeth Fry, Christian prison reformer.